-- 6 Click the Pause button on the animation tool bar. - 7 In the Component Editor tool bar, click the Record button. - 8 Use Composer's drag and drop features to add new Map actions that interact with the screen.
-The new action will be added directly under the highlighted line. - 9 Select File, then Save, or click the Save button on the Component Editor tool bar. - 10 Follow the instructions in "Using the Animation Tools" to test your component.
+- 6 Click the Pause button on the animation tool bar. - 7 In the Component Editor tool bar, click the Record button. - 8 Use Integration Manager's drag and drop features to add new Map actions that interact with the screen.
+The new action will be added directly under the highlighted line. - 9 Select File, then Save, or click the Save button on the Component Editor tool bar. - 10 Follow the instructions in "Using the Animation Tools" on page 65 to test your component.